 Give it a little stir, then bake for an additional 15 minutes.
 Serve with corn or flour tortillas, chopped lettuce, tomatoes, avocado slices, non-dairy cheese and salsa.

-PIN THIS IMAGE — >
+Click below to PIN — >